the enemy you love decides your side for you

 The basic moral of this fable is—when someone shows you who they are, believe them.

-For the fence-sitting class—who over-intellectualise the pageantry of being civil at the expense of practicing principled kindness—there might be more to learn.
+For the fence-sitting class—who over-intellectualise the pageantry of being civil at the expense of principled kindness—there might be more to learn.

 In the face of political antagonism, you have a choice.
-It is a choice we will all have to make over and over again.
+It is a choice we will all have to make more and more, over and over again.
 It is not necessarily between right and wrong, that binary is far too simplistic.
-J.K Rowling believes she is right, which is why she’s devoted her every waking, mould-respiring breath to chastise a vulnerable demographic that makes up 1% of the population.
+J.K Rowling believes she is right, which is why she’s devoted her every waking, mould-respiring breath to chastise a demographic that makes up 1% of the population.